What is Tourette Syndrome?

 Although the symptoms of TS vary from person to person and range from very mild to severe, the majority of cases fall into the mild category.
 Co-occurring conditions can include ADHD/ADD, impulsivity, and obsessive compulsive behavior.
 There is usually a family history of tics, Tourette Syndrome, and/or ADHD, and/or OCD.
 Tourette Syndrome and other tic disorders occur in all ethnic groups.
 Males are affected 3 to 4 times more often than females.

-DR. JOHN WALKUP WRITES ABOUT TOURETTE SYNDROME AND DSM 5 FOR NATIONAL TSA'S WINTER 2013 NEWSLETTER INSIDE TSA - click here to read (PDF™ format).
+DR. JOHN WALKUP WRITES ABOUT TOURETTE SYNDROME AND DSM 5 FOR THE TOURETTE ASSOCIATION'S WINTER 2013 NEWSLETTER - click here to read (PDF™ format).